Relintai/pandemonium_engine_docs/03_usage/17_performance/07_optimizing_3d_performance.md

 The simplest version of using transparency to deal with LOD is billboards.
 For example, you can use a single transparent quad to represent a tree at distance.
 This can be very cheap to render, unless of course, there are many trees in front of each other.
-In which case transparency may start eating into fill rate (for more information on fill rate, see `doc_gpu_optimization`).
+In which case transparency may start eating into fill rate.

 An alternative is to render not just one tree, but a number of trees together as a group.
 This can be especially effective if you can see an area but cannot